hhaji/Deep-Learning/Recitation-Assignments/README.md

 **Proposal, Poster/Progress, and Final Report's Format and Submission**: The writing and structure of the three documents are important and will be evaluated.
 Proposal should be at least three paragraphs; Poster should be in a conventional academic form or  a progress report of at least two pages can be submitted; Final report should also be at least four pages.
 They should be in the academic/publication format.
 In addition, documents must be in PDF format, which is written either (preferably) with LaTeX in English.
 You canuse available templates; We recommend you to use [NeurIPS Style](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles).
 You should upload documents (each document in a folder) as well as codes and data into a repository named exactly "Deep_Learning_F20_Project" (you can rename it once the course ended!).
 Please enter the title of your project as well as the link to its repository in the following link: [Registration](https://docs.google.com/document/d/1wMK93A3ikwGmQKNKvCK1CXL2c3hgMQ2cr-DzDUU5u14/edit?usp=sharing)

-**Seminar Presentations**: TBC withing the [Skype Group](https://join.skype.com/kJ6WepEDrsnt) (It is recommended to prepare at least 10 slides for the presentation!)
+**Seminar Presentations**: Bahman 12 withing the [Skype Group](https://join.skype.com/kJ6WepEDrsnt).
+Please preapre 5 to 10 slides slides for the presentation.
+Each student will have 10 minutes for talk and 5 minutes to answer questions.
+Professor, course staff, and possibly other researchers will attend.
+Therefore, practice to perfectly present your project.
+Presentations are also considered in the score of the project.
+The program of the seminar will be announced prior to the event.

     Deep Learning Projects' Seminar will be at Sunday, Bahman 12!
 (TBC)

 # Submission Instruction